 - How the consultant plans to meet the fluctuating inspection needs of the project;

-- Employee names (project manager and primary inspector), certifications, and qualifications proposed for services;
+- Employee names (inspectors), certifications, and qualifications proposed for services;

 - Past performance history on similar projects (list project numbers) for KDOT;

 - Anticipated time to close out project paperwork;